Detroit Metro Airport Weapons Charges

 Inadvertent or Unknowing Possession of a Weapon

-Situations where a person is simply unaware or forgets they are in possession of an item prohibited at the airport are more common than you may think.
+Situations, where a person is simply unaware or forgets they are in possession of an item prohibited at the airport, are more common than you may think.
 In cases where someone has a concealed weapon permit and frequently possesses a firearm, it can just be a thoughtless mistake not to remove and store the firearm before going through security.
-In other cases, an airport passenger may simply not be aware an item within their possession is considered to be a “weapon.”
+In other cases, an airport passenger may simply not be aware of an item within their possession is considered to be a “weapon.”
 The TSA defines “weapon” broadly and an unwitting person can find themselves detained and charged with a criminal offense.
 Things that are considered to be weapons include:

 - box cutter

 - axes or hatchets